SSoelvsten/adiar/CONTRIBUTING.md

 As Adiar grows larger and more complex, one submodule is the foundation on which others are built.
-Hence, **all** functions, data structures, classes, and variables - even the ones in *src/adiar/internal/* that are not part of the public API - should be well documented for both the *end users* and also the *developers*.
+Hence, **all** functions, data structures, classes, and variables - even the ones in *adiar::internal* that are not part of the public API - should be well documented for both the *end users* and especially also the *developers*.

 ### §6 Test Everything Thoroughly

 Adiar's Decision Diagrams are to be used in the context of verification of critical software.
-At the same time, the Adiar's algorithms are much more complex than other BDD implementations and have multiple layers from which an error could originate.
+At the same time, Adiar's algorithms are much more complex than other BDD implementations and have multiple layers from which an error could originate.

 Hence, it is vital we can ensure correctness of Adiar by having as thorough unit testing as possible.
-This also applies to everything within *src/adiar/internal/* that is not part of the public API.
+This also applies to everything within *adiar::internal* that is not part of the public API.